Trust-KP/trust-framework-bai-jia-paper/00_Abstract.md

 Regime, and Operation — and its emergence follows the six-state ontological path from Indeterminacy to Continuation.

+The theory distinguishes two fundamental layers that must not be conflated.

+Being (体) refers to the irreducible observational dimensions through which any system is described.
+These dimensions do not change across systems or domains.
+They are not properties of any particular system.
+They are the permanent structure through which human recognition of any system becomes possible.
+Interpretation, Structure, Regime, and Operation are Being.
+They are always present wherever a system exists, regardless of what that system is or how it came to exist.

+State (态) refers to the conditions through which a system unfolds.
+These are not permanent.
+They represent the sequence of conditions that any system passes through as it comes into existence and sustains itself across time.
+Indeterminacy, Boundary, Distinction, Possibility, Existence, and Continuation are State.
+They describe the path, not the observer of the path.

+Being observes.
+State unfolds.

+体观之，态行之。

+The four dimensions belong to Being.
+The six states belong to State.
+A complete description of any system requires both: the path through which the system came to exist, and the dimensions through which that existence can be recognised and described.

-Three properties are proposed:
+Four properties are proposed:

-**Sufficiency.** The four dimensions are sufficient to describe any system completely.
+**Sufficiency.** The four dimensions of Being are sufficient to describe any system completely.
 No system examined across physical, biological, economic, legal, religious, social, technological, or civilisational domains has required a fifth dimension.

+**State invariance.** The six states of the ontological path are fixed in sequence and cannot be compressed or reordered.
+Every system that exists has passed through this path, whether or not that passage was observed.
+The path belongs to the system, not to the observer.

 **Path invariance.** Regardless of which dimension serves as the entry point for observation, the six-state sequence governs the underlying